-Many people who proudly display tattoos say they are a way of expressing themselves, decorating their bodies and recording the stories of their life.
-Whatever your reason is for wanting a tattoo, there is always one question that goes through your mind . . .
-Does it really hurt to get a tattoo?
+Whatever your reason is for wanting a tattoo, there is always one question that goes through your mind. . . how much will it hurt?

-Maybe you've heard horror stories about the pain, or you have heard about someone who fell asleep on the table.
-So it comes as no surprise that the truth is somewhere in between those two extremes.
+There are many pain-filled stories floating about. . . and legends, as well.
+Maybe you've heard horror stories about the pain, or perhaps you heard about someone who fell asleep on the table.
+It should come as no surprise that the truth is somewhere in between those two extremes.

-The reality is that getting a tattoo is a uniquely personal experience and there are many factors that contribute towards making it either a pleasant or painful one.
+The reality is that getting a tattoo is a uniquely personal experience and there are many factors that contribute to making it either a painless or painful one.

 The short answer is yes.
 It does hurt to get a tattoo.

-When you're sitting for a tattoo, a specially designed tattoo needle pierces through your skin at approximately 10-15 needle drops per second, fast enough to avoid puncturing the skin and causing bleeding and slow enough to avoid tearing the skin.
+When you're sitting for a tattoo, a specially designed needle pierces through your skin at approximately 10-15 drops per second—fast enough to avoid puncturing the skin and cause bleeding, and slow enough to avoid tearing the skin.

-Your skin has three layers, the epidermis, the dermis and the hypodermis.
-Because the epidermis is constantly replenishing itself, the tattoo needle needs to penetrate through the dermis layer to make the tattoo permanent.
-For this to occur, the tip of the needle attached to the tattoo machine is entering your skin layers approximately 1/16" of an inch.
+Your skin has three layers: the epidermis, the dermis, and the hypodermis.
+Because the epidermis is constantly replenishing itself, the needle needs to penetrate through the dermis layer to make the tattoo permanent.
+For this to occur, the tip of the needle attached to the machine is entering your skin layers approximately 1/16" of an inch.

 Which Part of the Body Hurts the Most?

-Though everyone is different and can withstand different amounts of pain, there are some areas of the body where getting a tattoo is not as painful as other locations.
+Though everyone is different and can withstand different amounts of pain, there are some areas of the body where getting a tattoo is not as painful.
 Keep in mind that the pain you will experience is relative to you.
 If you're sensitive to pain, and your desired area for a tattoo is known to be painful, it might make sense to choose a different location.

 The least irritating places to get tattoos are: